Wanted: Dead – a fiasco you MUST NOT play [Review]

 unbalanced and broken

 To make its combat worse, Wanted: Dead is extremely unbalanced and broken.
 There’s also an element here that doesn’t fit with the game’s proposal.
-The difficulty alone will never be a weak point, after all, the industry is full of games that have the extreme challenge as their greatest feature.
+The difficulty alone will never be a weak point, following all, the industry is full of games that have the extreme challenge as their greatest feature.

 The problem is that in Wanted: Dead the difficulty is imposed by a balance that doesn’t seem to come from the work of an experienced team.
 It’s surprising to realize just how much the developers got it wrong here.
 There are enemies that break the game completely, leaving the feeling that the main character’s skills and movements were not planned to face that kind of challenge during the journey.
 Many times death comes accompanied by the certainty that defeating the enemy is out of your reach if you’re hesitantly looking for the skill… no, it will have to be just luck or something.
-Finding bullet sponges is also common, including when we talk about bosses.
+Finding bullet sponges is also common, including when we talk regarding bosses.

 There doesn’t seem to be any balance in the progression, and it’s out of your reach to achieve some natural evolution of the character to be able to face certain enemies on equal terms, or at least in some way that is more loyal, alias, Wanted: Dead is disloyal .
 Extremely unfair.
 It is also important to mention the bad checkpoints that make you return to a moment much earlier than you were, which, alongside the imbalance, is a perfect combo to get the player serious.

-Let’s talk about minigames
+Let’s talk regarding minigames

 But, calm down!
 We have the minigames… yeah!
-Let’s talk about the minigames since this is the only way to offer the game any kind of praise.
+Let’s talk regarding the minigames since this is the only way to offer the game any kind of praise.
 Do we have the “salvation of the homeland” here?
 The answer is obvious: No.

 In the end Wanted: Dead can offer some kind of fun with its minigames, presenting some activities that are much more interesting than the main campaign.
 However, considering such an element as the main positive aspect of the title is extremely unfortunate for obvious reasons.